-This award was for students whose research had been derailed by COVID-19 to the point that they require financial assistance to resume or redevelop the research that was originally in progress.
+This award was for students that required financial assistance to resume or redevelop the research that was originally in progress.
 It was intended to assist the student with out-of-pocket expenses resulting from the need to resume research or start over with a different research plan.

 Note: The Research Pivot Award program expired on August 31, 2021.

 A&S COVID-19 Program Completion Award